-Figure 9 compares modeled versus observed multi-annual mean riverine DOC concentration at specific locations or within a group of small river catchments.
-Local DOC measurements include data near the mouth of the Rhine, Elbe, Rhône and Seine rivers (discharge, DOC concentration and fluxes for the Rhine and Seine in figure 10).
+Figure 8 compares modeled versus observed multi-annual mean DOC concentration at specific locations or within a group of small river catchments.
+Local DOC measurements include data near the mouth of the Rhine, Elbe, Rhône and Seine rivers (discharge, DOC concentration and fluxes for the Rhine and Seine in figure 9).
 In addition, Abril et al. (2002) report DOC concentrations measured at nine river mouths discharging along the Atlantic façade and the North Sea, three of which (Rhine (NL), Scheldt (BE) and Gironde (F)) resolve the seasonality while the other six (Elbe (GE), Ems (GE), Thames (UK), Loire (FR), Sado (P), Douro (P)) only rely on a single measurement per year.
 Both GLORICH and Abril et al. (2002) report DOC concentrations at the mouth of the Rhine and the Elbe but their values diverge because in addition to analytical uncertainties, the sampling period and data density are not the same.
-Measured values are equal to 4.3 and 2.9 mg C l-1 for the Rhine and 4.6 and 6.1 mg C -l-1 for the Elbe, respectively highlighting inherent variability in observational data.
+Measured values are equal to 4.3 and 2.9 mg C 1^{-1} for the Rhine and 4.6 and 6.1 mg C 1^{-1} for the Elbe, respectively highlighting inherent variability in observational data.
 To complement these local samplings, we also compared our simulated DOC concentrations with those of Mattson et al. (2008) for several groups of catchments in Finland (9 spread over the whole country), Denmark (10 draining into Horsens fjord), the UK (10 draining into the River Conwy) and France (5 draining into the River Tech).
-All measured DOC concentrations ranged from 2.5 mg C Γ^1 to 10 mg C Γ^1 except in two regions in the north (Finland and basins flowing into the Baltic sea) where concentrations exceeded 10 mg C Γ^1 .
+All measured DOC concentrations ranged from 2.5 mg C

+520 Γ1 to 10 mg C Γ1 except in two regions in the north (Finland and basins flowing into the Baltic sea) where concentrations exceeded 10 mg C Γ1.
 For most of the data, the model slightly overestimated the river DOC concentrations.
-The model results also suggest that DOC concentrations broadly increase with latitude, with the higher values found in humid continental and subarctic climate and the lower ones in the Mediterranean climate, a result in agreement with the observations from Mattson et al. (2008).
-Such pattern possibly results from decreasing mean annual air temperature and runoff in Northern Europe that favor incomplete decomposition of litter and soil DOC, thus favouring DOC production in the soil, while at the same time DOC turnover rates in the soils are decreased.
+The model results also suggest that the concentrations broadly increase with latitude, with the higher values found in humid continental and subarctic climate and the lower ones in the Mediterranean climate, a result in agreement with the observations from Mattson et al. (2008).
+Such pattern possibly results from decreasing mean annual air temperature and runoff in Northern 525 Europe that favor incomplete decomposition of litter and DOC, thus favouring DOC production, while at the same time DOC turnover rates in the soils are decreased.
 Also the increased abundance of forests, and in particular coniferous forests, is a valid explanation for higher DOC leaching (Lauerwald et al. 2012).
-However, it is important to keep in mind that we are missing not representing the peatlands, suggesting that we could lack part of the DOC leaching in subarctic and tundra regions leading to even higher DOC fluxes further in the North.
-Finally, the comparison reveals that model performance tends to improve with catchment size, likely reflecting the difficulty to capture the DOC dynamics at the small scale with the current resolution of ORCHILEAK.
+However, it is important to keep in mind that we're missing the peatlands, suggesting that we could lack part of the DOC leaching in subarctic and tundra regions leading to even higher DOC fluxes further in the North.
+Finally, the comparison reveals that model performance tends to improve with 530 catchment size, likely reflecting the difficulty to capture the DOC dynamics at the small scale with the current resolution of ORCHILEAK.
 But overall, our model is capable of reproducing observed yearly mean DOC concentrations for a wide range of river basins spread between Finland and Portugal.

-Figure 10.
+Figure 9.
 Time series of discharge (left), DOC concentration (middle) and DOC fluxes (right) in the river Rhine at Lobith (top row, period 1992-96) and in the Seine at Poses (bottom row, period 2002-2006.
 See figure 3 for location of stations.
-(Black lines for ORCHILEAK and red dots for observations)